OpenAgFunding/development/docs/framework.md

          This element has a lot of flexibility, supporting multiple vocabularies and allowing a data publisher to include a lot of information.

          Due to this flexibility, there are many possibilities for how to gather location data.
 One fairly intuitive method is to use a tool like Geonames both to confirm an activity's location, and to record the relelvant values to specify it.
-Consider the video below:
+Take a look at the video below:

          .. raw:: html